 Peer-Reviewed Publications from NortonLifeLock Research Group

-To appear in proceedings of the 41st IEEE Symposium on Security and Privacy (S&P 2020)
+In Proceedings of the 35th IEEE Symposium on Security and Privacy Workshops (SP ‘14)

-To appear in the proceedings of the 13th ACM International Conference on Web Search and Data Mining (WSDM 2020)
+In Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD ‘14)

 We present AESOP, a scalable algorithm that identifies malicious executable files by leveraging a novel combination of locality-sensitive hashing and belief propagation.
 AESOP attained early labeling of 99% of benign files and 79% of malicious files with a 0.9961 true positive rate at 0.0001 false positive rate.